codio-content/HTML_and_CSS_II-Classes_and_IDs/.guides/content/New-Section-9-c78b.md

-A *descendant* in html is a tag which is "inside" another tag.
+A *descendant* in HTML is a tag which is "inside" another tag.

 So for example any tag in our page is a descendant of the `<html>` tag and of the `<body>`tag.